mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Around the year –1,000 many Vargr were forced into slavery by humans, who selected Vargr with the most ‘human-like’ appearance; those who had shorter muzzles and stood more erect.
 On some worlds the Vargr were left unchecked and the slave population rapidly grew to be the most prominent species.
 During this period, other Vargr packs moved to the region to further increase the Vargr population.

-The Vargr population growth resulted in humans taking a more favourable view toward their Vargr neighbors and it was not long before racial attitudes relaxed.
+The Vargr population growth resulted in humans taking a more favorable view toward their Vargr neighbors and it was not long before racial attitudes relaxed.
 The presence of the human owned Menderes Corporation also helped in this regard as they fostered human-Vargr relations.
 Although the human and Vargr communities tend to be separate, there is a strong degree of racial acceptance and cooperation.
 On some worlds there is much less segregation and a greater blending of the two cultures.

 Humans are much more inclined to deal with the Irilitok than any other Vargr culture and likewise, the Vargr here are more understanding of human customs.